acm-uiuc/til/_til/rails/select-value-for-sql-counts.md

+---
-# Select Value For SQL Counts
+title: Select Value For SQL Counts
+category: rails
+---

 If you are like me and prefer writing raw SQL over the Arel DSL for counting stuff in your database, then the `select_value` method will come in handy.